NixOS/nix/doc/manual/src/language/values.md

   return integers, whereas any operation involving at least one floating point number will have a floating point number as a result.

+  Floating point numbers only differ up to a limited precision.

 - <a id="type-path" href="#type-path">Path</a>

   *Paths*, e.g., `/bin/sh` or `./builder.sh`.
 A path must contain at